-Welcome to our travel guide to the great Polish city of Rome.
+Welcome to our travel guide to the great Italian capital city of Rome.
 We have tried to write this to be as complete as possible, but at the same time short enough that you can easily read it!
 If you have any questions, give us a message!

 Rome City Guide Table of Contents

 Rome's history is a central part of Western culture and history and has had a massive influence on the world during its 2,800 year history.

 Nowadays Rome is one of the most visited tourist destinations in the world.

 Rome is also unique in that it is a city that has a state (the Vatican City) inside of it.

 Although the whole city is huge, the city center of Rome is quite small.
 Most people consider the city center to be the area within the walls.

 The 'Old Rome' part of the city is where you can find the classic Renaissance-era buildings, with many beautiful cathedrals, squares, the Pantheon, Campo de' Fiori, the former Jewish Ghetto, Piazza Navona, and many restaurants.

 The more modern center of Rome (east of the Old Rome area) is where you can find the big brand name shops, hotels and many restaurants.
 You can also find the Trevi fountain, Quirinal palace, Piazza Barberini, Castro Pretorio neighbourhood, and the semi circular Piazza della Repubblica.

 The Vatican area (north west of the Old Rome area) is home to Vatican City (of course!), Vatican museums, St Peter's Square, St. Peter's Basilica and the Vatican gardens.